aattww/sensors/README.md

 ## 7. Uploading code

-With still the two boards connected, Arduino IDE board settings as described in step 6 and the actual sketch open, just hit *Upload*.
+With still the two boards connected, Arduino IDE board settings as described in step 6 and the actual sketch open, just hit *Upload Using Programmer* under *Sketch*.
 This will upload the sketch like any other Arduino sketch.
 After this, you are done.

 ## 8. Place the sensors